thechetanchoudhary/insights-dashboard-interview/README.md

 While we do not anticipate this taking more than a few hours, we understand that life happens and we want you to have as much time as you need to complete the project.
 You will have 1 week to complete this task.
 Feel free to reach out to us if you feel like you need more time.

 ### Submission
-Submit your finished project with notes on how to run it in an email to Don Heins dheins@lsq.com.
+Submit your finished project with notes on how to run it in an email to Christoper Fontaine cfontaine@lsq.com.

 Feel free to reach out with any questions.